An upper bound on topological entropy of the Bunimovich stadium billiard map: Proof of Theorem

 \begin{proof} Fix a corner of $\Bl$ and consider the saddle connections of length at most $n$ starting at this corner.
 We consider the associated signed composition in the following way: the non-negative integer $|n_i|$ counts the consecutive hits in the flat sides of $\Bl$ and $m_i$ counts the consecutive hits in a semicircle.
 The sign of $n_i$ tells us which way we are moving in the unfolding, left or right, when changing from one semicircle to the other.
 In this way each saddle connection yields a signed composition.

 Fix $j\geq 1$ and a signed composition of $j$.
-As we showed in Proposition \ref{p3}, for each pair of corners there is at most one saddle connection with this signed composition.
+As we showed in part b) from Proposition \ref{p3}, for each pair of corners there is at most one saddle connection with this signed composition.
 Thus, since there are 6 corners, there are at most 36 codes of saddle connections which correspond to a given signed composition. \end{proof}

 Let $(n_1, m_1, n_2, m_2, \dots n_k , m_k)$ be a signed composition of $j$ with $2k$ terms.
 Denote by $Q(j,k)$ the {\em number of such possible compositions of $j\in \N$ with $2k$ terms}.
 Let

 is a {\em composition of $j$ with $k$ terms}.
 In what follows we will first estimate $Q(j,k)$ and then $Q(j)$.